 Whenever a new diet fad becomes popular, I’ll ask my mom about it to get her thoughts.
 Usually, she rolls her eyes.
 Over the years, there have been so many diet fads—Atkins, Paleo, Intermittent Fasting, Mediterranean, South Beach, and on and on.
 Almost everyone will swear by one of these diets and back it with “science.”
 I understand that some diets result from personal beliefs or food allergies.
 However, most people latch onto these fad diets, stick with them for a while, and then end up right back where they started.
 We’ll hit on this topic more below.

 Personal Finance is Personal – So Is Fitness

-Similarities Between Physical Fitness and Personal Finance
+Similarities Between Fitness and Finance

 Simplicity is King

 We all know we should eat better, work out more, and save money.
 But, if you ask 100 people, I’m guessing 99 will tell you at least one thing they could do to make improvements.
 So why don’t we change our habits?
 This is a profound behavioral psychology question that, hopefully, we will hit on in the following few sections.